AndrewHenderson/marionette-redux/README.md

 Mappings work the same as in [React Redux](https://github.com/reactjs/react-redux).
 A change to the Redux store will result in this callback being executed on any "connected" components.

-`mapStateToProps` can be a property on the component itself (as seen in the previous example) or it can be passed to `connect` as the first argument:

 ```js
 function mapStateToProps(state) {
   return {